OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 byte[] encryptedBytes = cipher.doFinal(input);
 byte[] iv = cipher.getIV();
+// save both the iv and the encryptedBytes
 ```

+Both the IV and the encrypted bytes need to be stored; otherwise decryption is not possible.

-Here's how that cipher text would be decrypted:
+Here's how that cipher text would be decrypted.
+The `input` is the encrypted byte array and `iv` is the initialization vector from the encryption step:

 ```
 // byte[] input